Cite this Response

 Dear Itchy Wool,

-Qualities of the fibers themselves, such as length and thickness, may play parts in causing skin discomfort as well.
-For example, shorter fibers seem to accentuate the perception of prickle, as there are more fiber ends to be felt in any given surface area of fabric.
-Similarly, coarser fibers appear more likely to intensify prickling sensation than their finer counterparts.
+Wool clothes are often itchy because of the qualities of the fibers that make up the wool.
+Length and thickness are what’s responsible for causing skin discomfort.
+Shorter fibers accentuate the perception of prickle, as there are more fiber ends to be felt in any given surface area of fabric.
+Similarly, coarser fibers are more likely to intensify the prickling sensation than their finer counterparts.